All themes

 Folklore · 2020

 Angela & Uncle Jerry identify the 'what-ifs' line as a key thematic element.
-Uncle Jerry describes it as one of his favorite lines in the poem, and Angela confirms she has quoted this line to Uncle Jerry outside the podcast context without knowing its source.
+Uncle Jerry describes it as one of his favourite lines in the poem, and Angela confirms she has quoted this line to Uncle Jerry outside the podcast context without knowing its source.
 The line captures the counterfactual dimension of the poem, Betty looking back and imagining alternate timelines.
 The hosts connect this to the broader trilogy's preoccupation with how different the story might have been, and to the indeterminate ending where the speaker imagines James coming back.

 Structural